mit-pdos/sigmaos/tutorial/03_code_walkthrough.md

   - [ ] Create a new type of `sigmap` message, and add it to the `sigmap` package.
   - [ ] Add an API call for the new RPC to the `fslib.FsLib` struct, and the lower layers it calls into, in order to invoke your RPC.
+You should be able to trace your way all the way down from the `fslib` layer to the `netclnt` layer.
   - [ ] Add a handler for your new `sigmap` message to `protsrv`.
+You should be able to trace your RPC's flow all the way from the `netsrv` layer to the `protsrv` layer.
   - [ ] Invoke your new `sigmap` message on `named` in a test, and ensure that it works.